Kanjari language

-Kanjari (also known as Kangar Bhat, Kangri, Kuchbandhi or "the Gypsy language") also written as کنجري in Pakistan also known as Khana Badosh (خانہ بدوش) is an Indo-Aryan language of Pakistan and India, associated with the Kanjar people.
-Kanjari is spoken in Punjab and parts of Balochistan in Pakistan, Uttar Pradesh and Rajasthan in India.
+Kanjari (also known as Kangar Bhat, Kangri, Kuchbandhi or "the Gypsy language") is an Indo-Aryan language associated with the Kanjar people of India and Pakistan.
+Kanjari is spoken in Punjab and parts of Balochistan in Pakistan, and Uttar Pradesh and Rajasthan in India.
 UNESCO classifies Kanjari as an endangered language.
-Some may use the word to describe Karina.

 Syntax

 George Abraham Grierson noted several grammatical features for Kanjari in the first Linguistic Survey of India: